matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

   archiving for those days, this is still performant.

 The TTLs are determined by user and config settings.
 The day period can be specific in the UI in the System Settings page and through INI config.
 The other periods can have custom TTLs in INI config as well, but not in the UI.
+See above for the specific settings.

 If no custom TTL is specified for a non-day period, it defaults to the day TTL.

-**archiving today/yesterday**

-Every run of core:archive will try to invalidate the today period for each site.
-This is because we assume people will be visiting them and there will generally be more data.
-We do check if there are no new visits within last time core:archive was run and now, if there were not for the site then we don't follow through with the invalidation.

-If there is also a usable archive within the day period's TTL, we skip archiving.
-So if the TTL is 6 hours, but we run core:archive every hour, we will still only process the day archive again every 6 hours.

-Also before starting archiving for a site, we will check if we need to invalidate the yesterday period as well.
-This is only done if the day has changed since the last core:archive run.
-In that case, there may have been visits between the last archive run and midnight.
-If we were to only invalidate today, we would ignore those visits.

-So in this case, we invalidate yesterday's periods and they will be reprocessed (but only if there actually have been visits between the last run time and midnight).

 **amount of concurrency to expect**